hagarashmawy/sentiment-analysis-frontend/README.md

 - **Service Worker**: Offline support and improved performance with a service worker.
 - **Unit Testing**: Robust unit testing implemented with Jest.
 - **Input Validation**: Secure input handling using regular expressions.
+- **Node**: This project has been built using node version 20.16.0.

 ## Installation